 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 Distribution and reproduction are permitted in any medium, provided the original author(s) and source are credited.

-Indexed in EMBASE, PsycINFO, SCOPUS.
+Indexed in EMBASE, PsycINFO, SCOPUS, Web of Science.

 It is the Giovanni Fioriti Editore’s policy to allow authors to re-use their own work as they see fit.
 Authors do not need seek permission from Giovanni Fioriti Editore to photocopy their own work or include it in whole or in part in other publications.
 Giovanni Fioriti Editore would only request that all copies and republications of the work carry a notice of copyright and reference to the original publication source.

 The journal allows the author(s) to hold the copyright without restrictions.
 Where permission is sought for quotation in whole or in part in a third party’s publication, this will be contingent upon that party seeking the Giovanni Fioriti Editore’s written consent (where Giovanni Fioriti Editore holds the copyright); permission will not be unreasonably withold.